Instructor: Scott Hausmann

 - $1,600 (includes standard materials and gig bag)

 - Next Classes:

-In this entry level course you’ll learn how to build a flat-top mandolin from start to finish using commonly available materials.
-We’ll make basic instruments in this class inspired by the work of Larry Breedlove of Breedlove Guitars, and Mike Dollack of Big Muddy fame.
+In this intermediate level course you’ll learn how to build a flat-top mandolin from scratch starting with dimensioned materials and high quality components.
+We’ll make relatively basic instruments in this class inspired by the early Gibson fat-tops, and the contemporary work of Larry Breedlove.

 These are very good sounding mandolins that are also really fun to play.
 They’re especially nice for strumming chords and they really shine for playing celtic music.

-In class students will learn how to make the parts, assemble the components, and adjust the set up of their mandolin so it plays beautifully.
-Your instructor will build a mandolin with the class, demonstrating each step along the way so students can observe the operation before completing it themselves.
+In class students will learn how to make the parts, carve the neck, assemble the components, and adjust the set up of their mandolin so it plays beautifully.
+Your instructor will build an instrument along with the class, demonstrating each step along the way so students can observe the operation before completing it themselves.

-Our procedures are well documented and each student will receive a course manual for their use.
+Our procedures are well documented and each student will receive a comprehensive course manual for their use.

 These are modest instruments made with quality materials and accessories.
 Each mandolin will have the following standard features:

 - Honduran mahogany back and sides (upgrades available)

 - Honduran mahogany or Sitka spruce top (upgrades available)